yulmanperez/yulmanperez.github.io/_pages/projects.md

 - CMG Simulation for Underground Hydrogen Storage. <br>
 Stanford Center for Carbon Capture and Storage, 2021 -2022 <br>

-- Improving the Image Resolution Using Deep Generative Models. <br>
+- Improving the Resolution of X-Ray CT Images Using Deep Generative Models. <br>
 MathWorks, INC. 2020-2021 <br>